“Dad,” Grace asked, “what’s the scariest thing you’ve ever seen?”

 Yes, and you know what?
 They don’t know Jack.

-But we have proof, from ants stuck in amber drops to complete stegosaurus skeletons to a lineage of natural selection that evolved from anklosaurs to tortoises to Jason Giambi.
+But we have proof, from ants stuck in amber drops to complete stegosaurus skeletons to a lineage of natural selection that evolved from ankylosaurs to tortoises to Jason Giambi.

-Man, a world where dinosaurs were made up?
+Man, the world where dinosaurs were made up?

 Now that’s scary.